EricZimmerman/Voron24/!!TODO.md

-## Debug

-if you are switching to CW2,  then at that time, i would :
-1) dbl check no shorts in soldering
-2) test with 3 wire cable to one of the endstop ports. it should behave fine and be nice and cool if not, then i would exhcnage yours to see what is going on.

 ```
 I think this will also work...You can use the \n to do a new line so that it is not one long string...